hpquynh/generator/README.md

 #Front-end Generators
-For making life of front-end developer better, I created a set of generator to serve multiple purposes.
+A set of generator to serve multiple purposes.
 They are for front-end development only.

 Copyright (c) 2014 Le Bao Phuc